rackerlabs/support-how-to/content/rackspace-cdn/rackspace-cdn-edge-rules.md

    **Note**: Verify that the origin can accept traffic from the domain listed in your CDN service.
 For example, if your CDN service has a domain of **cdn.customer1.com**, you might need to alter your origin server's **.htaccess** file to allow traffic for that domain.

-5. Tell the service when to fetch content from the new origin by specifying a content path.
-For example, i fyou want all of the images requested from the new origin, set the path to **/images/\***.
+6. Tell the service when to fetch content from the new origin by specifying a content path.
+For example, if you want all of the images requested from the new origin, set the path to **/images/\***.
 With this rule, any time your your domain gets a request that contains **/images/** in the path, the CDN fetches that content from the new origin if it can't be found on the edge.

    The path must include a wildcard character.
 For example, **/images/** is not a valid path, but **/images/*** is a valid path.

-6. Click **Save Origin**.
+7. Click **Save Origin**.

 **Note:** Requests are passed to the origin by using the original hostname in the header.
 If your CDN domain is **cdn.mysite.com** and the origin is **mysite.com**, you might expect that the CDN would change the hostname to **mysite.com** when fetching from the origin.
 However, that is not the case.